rtomrud/eslint-config-pretty-strict/README.md

 > Formatting is a computer's job.—Kent Beck

 This config enables [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier) so that ESLint reports the formatting problems detected by Prettier and lets you fix them with its `--fix` option.
-That way you don't have to worry about running both ESLint _and_ Prettier, you only have to run ESLint and it will handle both linting and formatting.
+That way you do not have to worry about running both ESLint _and_ Prettier, you only have to run ESLint and it will handle both linting and formatting.

 The rules of this config are set up not to conflict with Prettier in any way.